bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

-README v0.1 for XSqueeze
+README v0.2.3 for XSqueeze

 See http://forum.xbmc.org/showthread.php?t=122199 for discussion/release notificaction!

 ********************************************************************************
 * INTRODUCTIONS:

-XSqueeze is a (so far) very basic Squeezebox controller for XBMC.
+XSqueeze is a (so far) a very basic Squeezebox controller for XBMC.
 It was built by me (bossanova808@gamil.com) using some python and building on the hard work of the SqueezeSlave and Pysqueezecenter folks...

 XSqueeze can be used in two main ways: